alexyocruz1/scripted/README.md

-# 🚀 Scripted - Alexy's Personal Blog
+# 🚀 Scripted - A Personal Blog

-My personal blog where I share thoughts, experiences, and whatever interests me.
+A personal blog where I share thoughts, experiences, and whatever interests me.
 Built with Astro, MDX, and Tailwind CSS.

 ## ✨ About

-This is my personal space on the internet.
+This is a personal space on the internet.
 I write about whatever comes to mind - thoughts, experiences, things I'm learning, or just random observations.
 No fancy marketing, just honest writing.

 ## 🛠️ Built With